 We have developed a corporate governance framework designed to ensure our Board has the opportunity, authority and practices to review, advise and evaluate our business operations and make decisions independent of management.
-Our goal is to align the interests of directors, management and shareholders and comply with or exceed the requirement of Nasdaq, and applicable laws and regulations.
-The framework establishes the practices our Board follows with respect to Board meetings, involvement of senior management, director compensation.
-CEO performance evaluation, management succession planning and Board committees.
+Our goal is to align the interests of directors, management and shareholders and comply with or exceed the requirements of Nasdaq, and applicable laws and regulations.
+The framework establishes the practices our Board follows with respect to Board meetings, involvement of senior management, director compensation, CEO performance evaluation, management succession planning and Board committees.

-Our Corporate Governance Documents
+Our Key Corporate Governance Documents

 - Amended and Restated Certificate of Incorporation

-- Amended and Restated Bylaws
+- Amended and Restated By-laws

-- Corporate Governance Guidelines
+- ✓ Corporate Governance Guidelines

-- Code of Business Conduct and Ethics
+- Code of Conduct and Ethics Policy

+- Director and Executive Stock Ownership Policy

 - Compensation Committee Charter

 - Nominating & Governance Committee Charter

 - Audit Committee Charter

-- Executive Stock Ownership Policy

 - Related Party Transactions Policy

-- Clawback Policy
+- Compensation Clawback Policy